Majorana bound state parity exchanges in planar Josephson junctions

-While the manipulation of MBS cannot achieve a universal set of topologically protected quantum gates, the primary step in all these efforts is to construct effective gate operations by braiding the Majorana, and then produce reliable readout mechanisms for the same.
+While the manipulation of MBS cannot achieve a universal set of topologically protected quantum gates, the primary step in all these efforts is to construct effective gate operations by braiding the Majorana, followed by reliable readout mechanisms for the same.
 Schemes for performing gate operations involve two approaches: braiding via the physical motion of MBS and measurement-based braiding over stationary MBS~\cite{Alicea2011,Bonderson08b}.
-While these schemes and protocols have been thoroughly explored in the nanowire context, in order to ensure progress, it is imperative that these schemes be innovatively adapted to a range of MBS settings~\cite{ zhou_fusion_2022, PhysRevLett.117.077002, PhysRevB.105.224509,Konakanchi2022}.
+While these directions have been thoroughly explored in the nanowire context, to ensure progress, it is imperative that these schemes be innovatively adapted to a range of MBS settings~\cite{ zhou_fusion_2022, PhysRevLett.117.077002, PhysRevB.105.224509,Konakanchi2022}.

 Here we propose a scheme for MBS braiding and related fermion parity qubit operations that cater to the challenges and virtues of extended topological Josephson junction geometries.
 The scheme involves shuttling multiple MBS along such junctions towards a quantum dot that forms a parity measurement apparatus, thus forming a hybrid between the two gate operation approaches~\cite{PRXQuantum.3.020340,PhysRevB.92.075143,PhysRevB.92.075143,PhysRevB.98.205403,PhysRevB.103.205427}.
 In what follows, we first outline the scheme.
 We next detail the physics of Josephson junction vortices as a natural pathway for nucleating MBS and efficiently manipulating them via the application of magnetic field pulses and local currents.
 We then discuss the workings of the quantum dot as relevant to our scheme.